spatie/url-signer/README.md

 ## Usage

-`Spatie\SignedUrl\SignedUrl` can generate and validate signed URLs.
+A`Spatie\SignedUrl\SignedUrl`-object can generate and validate signed URLs.
 The secret key is to generate signatures.

 ```php